 As coaches, Training Peaks enables us to offer you in-depth training plans, in a way that other formats (like PDF) do not facilitate.

 Yes!
 Best of all, you can export your workouts to your training devices, including Garmin, TrainerRoad and Zwift (Zwift is currently cycling only workouts).
 This enables you to follow a workout in real-time, with onscreen instructions.
 It’s like having your coach in the room with you!

 TrainingPeaks can sync to most commercially available training devices including Garmin, SRM, Stages, Suunto, Apple and Polar.

 Weekly training hours differ throughout the plans, depending on the event you’re training for, your current level (beginner, intermediate or advanced amateur) and the length of the plan (from 8 to 48 weeks long).
 Generally, every fourth week is an active recovery phase, designed to keep you fit while allowing for recovery and adaptation.
 You can preview each plan, including a screenshot of the first 2 weeks training.

 Certainly!
 Our training plans allow you to easily swap a few days around each week to suit your availability.
 Or you can swap out a session, to attend a similar group workout instead.
 That’s fine.
+If you opt for Training Peaks Premium (from $9.92 per month) you can even drag & drop your workouts onto different days.
 We give a few recommendations on how to best do this in our help centre.

 Yes, each plan is broken into different phases, depending on the duration of the program.
 These include the Base Phase, Build Phase, Peak Phase and Race Phase.
 Each phase has a different emphasis, designed to ensure you hit your peak in time for your key race.